saarahsk/ecs150-p3/REPORT.md

 into memory are accurate.

 ##### tps_clone
+tps_clone doesn't call mmap but rather creates storage for the tps data region in the form of a tps struct and adds it into the list of tps structs we have.
+We set the data region to be the pointer to the target thread's data region and also set a marker that this tps data region is a reference.

+##### copy on write
+The assignment told us to dissociate the TPS object from the memory page with an extra level of indirection.
+It said we needed a page structure containing the memory page's address, and TPS can only point to such page structures.
+This way, two or more TPSes can point to the same page structure.
+Then, in order to keep track of how many TPSes are currently "sharing" the same memory page, the struct page must also contain a reference counter.

+When we were thinking about this, we felt it was too complicated to do it that way.
+Rather, we just kept a boolean in the tps struct on whether this tps struct had a reference to another thread's tps data region.
+When we were actually trying to write to the tps data regino, we just checked this boolean to see if it was a reference.
+If it was, we then did the work of creating a new tps data region and copying the memory over before allowing the write.

+We felt this was much easier than what the assignment proposed and it seemed to produce the same results.

 # Testing
 For P1, we utilized the test cases provided to us - sem_prime.c, sem_count.c,